rajpgr8/mlops-demo/02-experiment-tracking/README.md

 * fit a `DictVectorizer` on the training set (January 2023 data),
 * save the preprocessed datasets and the `DictVectorizer` to disk.

-Your task is to download the datasets and then execute this command:
+Your task is to download the datasets and then execute these command:

 ```
 1.